basho/riak_crdt_cookbook/counters/README.md

 And hence you can see that all the counter increments were preserved, despite being sent to different hosts.
 You can also see that the increment of 5 worked correctly.

+## Loading some Example Data

 Next Up, we're going to find a large corpus of data, get it all into counter objects in Riak, and then do some analysis on the data using MapReduce.

-## Loading some Example Data

-For this next step, you'll need Ruby (any version after 1.9.2) installed, as well as the "bundler" rubygem.
+For this stage, you'll need Ruby (any version after 1.9.2) installed, as well as the "bundler" rubygem.

 [Bryce Kerley](https://twitter.com/BonzoESC) has kindly provided some data from the Miami user group's site google analytics.
 Per-day page-view stats are in the "Dataset" directory in csv files, so we'll use those to load our data into some Riak counters.